arka19das/Group_31_CS335_Project/docs/Manual.md

 directive to include that function declaration in any source code files that use the function.

-`The function body` is a series of statements enclosed in braces.
+`The function body` is a series of statements (*at least one*) enclosed in braces.

+Functions with empty bodies are not allowed.

 -------------------------- ---- ---------------------------- ---- --